IT Security

 2.7 Third Party Vendors

 Third party vendors providing hosted services and vendors providing support, whether on campus or from a remote location, are subject to Iowa State University security policies and will be required to acknowledge this in the contractual agreements.
 The vendors are subject to the same auditing and risk assessment requirements as colleges, departments, and other units.
-All contracts, audits and risk assessments involving third party vendors will be reviewed and approved by the university data steward based on their area of responsibility.
+ITS Security oversees a risk-based assessment of all third-party cloud vendors prior to their use on campus and annually thereafter to provide reasonable assurance that appropriate security controls are in place to protect institutional data.

 top